mhaghifam/data-reconstruction/README.md

 ## References

-Based on the theoretical analysis in "Data Reconstruction through the Lens of List Decoding" (Section 3).
+Based on the theoretical analysis in "Data Reconstruction through the Lens of List Decoding" (Coming Soon).